nyu-software-engineering/generic-mern-stack-project/instructions-1-front-end.md

 - Any front-end dynamic functionality, such as buttons that change something on the screen when clicked, or search fields that filter results as they are typed into, must be implemented in the front-end.
 - If your app will eventually have user registration and login functionality, all front-end screens to support this must be created, although they can be non-functional for now.
 - Instructions on how to set up and run the project must be included in the `README.md` file in version control.
 It must be possible for anybody to follow the instructions on the `README.md` to build and run the entire project on their local machines.
+- Credentials or URIs for logging into databases, APIs, or other remote services, must never be shared in version control.
+They are usually stored in private settings files, such as `.env` or similar, which are not included in the version control repository.

 ### May...